anonyknight/anonyknight.github.io/docs/techs/index.md

 # Introduction

 Welcome to my home on the internet!!!
+Here are my notes about Techs/Computer Sciences.

 I've marked down my grinding journey as a software developer, inspired by the idea of [The Ph.D.
 Grind: A Ph.D.
 Student Memoir](https://www.goodreads.com/en/book/show/15731248-the-ph-d-grind)